growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

    If you haven't invited GROWI-Bot to the Slack channel or inputted the wrong channel.
 The **Channel_not_found** error will be displayed in the logs.
-   Please make sure that GROWI-Bot has been invited to the Slack channel, and the channel name has been inputted correctly.
+   Please make sure that GROWI-Bot has been invited to the Slack channel, and that the channel name has been inputted correctly.
    ![slack-bot-test-channel-not-found](/assets/images/slack-bot-test-channel-not-found.png)

 2. **Proxy URL is not registered**